 Western North Carolina continues to be a desirable place to live, work, and play, and Waynesville is no exception.
-Between 2000-2016, Waynesville's population has grown approximately 8 percent and Haywood County 10 percent.
+Between 2000-2016, Waynesville's population has grown approximately 8 percent to 10,065 and Haywood County 10 percent to 59,577.